1866 - 1934

 Heffel Gallery Limited, Vancouver

-Acquired from the above by the present Private Collection, Vancouver, 2002
+Acquired from the above by a Private Collection, Vancouver, 2002

 Hughes de Jouvancourt, Maurice Cullen, 1978, reproduced page 9, titled as Quebec from Lévis, Harmony in Blue